-Means bodily force used to substantially limit a student’s movement, except that consensual, solicited, or unintentional contact and contact to provide comfort, assistance or instruction shall not be deemed to be physical restraint
+Bodily force used to substantially limit a student’s movement, except that consensual, solicited, or unintentional contact and contact to provide comfort, assistance or instruction shall not be deemed to be physical restraint

-Means the placement of a student in a location where all of the following conditions are met:
+The placement of a student in a location where all of the following conditions are met:

-- The student is placed in an enclosed area by school personnel
+The student is placed in an enclosed area by school personnel.

-- The student is purposefully isolated form adults and peers
+The student is purposefully isolated form adults and peers.

-- The student is prevented from leaving or the student reasonably believes that such student will be prevented from leaving the enclosed area
+The student is prevented from leaving or the student reasonably believes that such student will be prevented from leaving the enclosed area.